Dartford: History

-It is probable that Dartford was a key meeting point early in the Peasants' Revolt with a detachment of Essex rebels marching south to join Kentish rebels at Dartford before accompanying them to Rochester and Canterbury in the first week of June 1381.
+Wat Tyler, a key figure in the Peasants' Revolt, may have been from Dartford, though three other towns in Kent also claim him, and there are some doubts about the strength of Tyler's connection to Dartford.
+It is, however, probable that Dartford was a key meeting point early in the Peasants' Revolt, with a detachment of Essex rebels marching south to join Kentish rebels at Dartford before accompanying them to Rochester and Canterbury in the first week of June 1381.
 Although lacking a leader, Kentishmen had assembled at Dartford around 5 June through a sense of county solidarity at the mistreatment of Robert Belling, a man claimed as a serf by Sir Simon Burley.
 Burley had abused his royal court connections to invoke the arrest of Belling and, despite a compromise being proposed by bailiffs in Gravesend, continued to demand the impossible £300 of silver for Belling's release.
-Having left for Rochester and Canterbury on 5 June, the rebels passed back through Dartford, swollen in number, a week later on 12 June en route for London.
+Having left for Rochester and Canterbury on 5 June, the rebels passed back through Dartford in greater numbers on 12 June on their way to London.

 In the 15th century, two kings of England became part of the town's history.
 Henry V marched through Dartford in November 1415 with his troops after fighting the French at the Battle of Agincourt; in 1422 Henry's body was taken to Holy Trinity Church by Edmund Lacey, Bishop of Exeter, who conducted a funeral.
 In March 1452, Richard, Duke of York, camped at the Brent allegedly with ten thousand men, waiting for a confrontation with King Henry VI.
 The Duke surrendered to the king in Dartford.
 The place of the camp is marked today by York Road, Dartford.

 The 16th century saw significant changes to the hitherto agrarian basis of the market in Dartford, as new industries began to take shape (see below).
 The priory was destroyed in 1538 during the Dissolution of the Monasteries and a new manor house was subsequently constructed by King Henry VIII.
 In 1545, Henry held a series of meetings of his Privy Council in the town, and from 21 to 25 June 1545 Dartford was the seat of the national government.
 Henry's fourth wife Anne of Cleves lived at the new priory for four years before her death in 1557.